SteveOv/debingest/README.md

 > you remove the need to specify python3 whenever you run ingest.py.

 ## The ingest JSON file
-A target's ingest configuration is held in a json file and passed to ingest.py with the `-f` or `--file` argument.
-An example is shown below with the parameters, broadly listed in the order they are used.
+An example of a target's configuration json is shown below with the parameters broadly listed in the order they are used.

 ```json
 {